Shiva9361/Waku-Waku/README.md

 # Waku-Waku

+## 8/03/2024 2:00pm

+After spending hours on trying to do a post request from frontend to backend, finally found the bug and fixed it.
+Now post requests are working and we can continue adding all features.

+## 6/03/2024 10:00pm

+Started installing vue pacakages, although vue2 reached eol, we decided to go with it as there weren't too many places to go to for bugs in vue3.
+Doing work after NSO does seem very difficult.

+## 4/03/2024 9:00 pm

+Added latency support for arithmetic instructions.
+We decided to screw more with our sanity by adding a gui to this simulator.
+After going through pages of horror stories decided that we better not write a webserver in c++ After some thoughts, came up with quite a convoluted way of setting up a web app.
+Basically python with Flask framework will be the backend, Vue.js will be front-end Communication between frontend and backend will be using CRUD, python can then feed data into the cpp binary execute it, return data which can then be displayed in the frontend in any way and any speed we want.

+Although this might sound stupid, the alternatives were way too horrifying with only confusing documentation to go off of.

+## 4/03/2024 2:15 am

+So we spent the whole day fixing stupid bugs that made us question overselves as to why we picked c++ instead of warm and comforting python but I digress, Anyway data forwarding seems to be done and bubble / selection sorts worked.. so, well the time we spent was not completely wasted ig.
+We thought of using btb and doing good predictions called it of after spending too much time with bugs and just added a lame static predictor.

+## 2/03/2024 2:00 am

+So we started with pipelining.
+Fist we decided to pipeline only the 1st core.
+In order to simulate a pipeline, we decided to have a execute function that takes a vector of 5 instructions and does the different stages of execution on these instructions inorder to facilitate that we created a new class which was initially known as InstructionState but then due to the verbose nature shortened to just state.
+We identified that for RAW hazard we just need to stall the decode stage.
+In order to simulate stall, we decided to add a bool called is_dummy which when set will not do anything with the instruction.
+Stalling will happen as long as the dependent instruction is not written to memory.

 ## 25/02/2024 6:30 pm

 Finally did some fixing, Now selection sort works..
 Hurray!!.
 As the gui is still under development,